cloudposse/docs/content/release-engineering/cicd-process/init-variables.md

 See the [Codefresh shared configuration](https://g.codefresh.io/account/shared-config) documentation for an example.

 Our "best practice" is to store all *non-secrets* directly in the `codefresh.yml` configuration file.
 This solution allows us to easily keep track of the history with `git` as values change over time and let them vary by branch.
-To accomplish this, set all the predefined values in a step called `init_variables` and call `cf_export` to pass them to subsequent steps.
+To accomplish this, set all the predefined values in a step called `init_variables` that calls `cf_export` to pass them to subsequent steps.

 # Dependencies